You must be 21 years of age or older to purchase our products.

 While neither blunts nor joints are entirely risk-free, joints are generally considered a healthier option due to the absence of tobacco.

-In contrast, joints consist solely of cannabis without the added risks associated with tobacco.
-It reduces the additional nicotine effects.
+In contrast, joints consist solely of cannabis without the added risks associated with tobacco or nicotine.

 If you are concerned about the potential health risks associated with tobacco, opting for joints over blunts might be a more prudent choice.